disclosure: we were given this book for the purpose of review, our comments however remain our own honest thoughts.

-We read all the time in this house, it is definately one of Monkey’s favourite pastimes, so we settled down on the sofa and jumped right in to the story.
+We read all the time in this house, it is definitely one of his favourite pastimes, so we settled down on the sofa and jumped right into the story.

 We follow the engaging story as Elephant learns to play her special present – Birthday Bells, there are a few trips along the way in her journey to soft music making!

-In the end Elephant masters her new instrument and joins the family band to make harmonious music together.
-There’s a great message to this story – perseverance and practice pays off.
+Softly, softly the end Elephant masters her new instrument and joins the family band to make harmonious music together.
+There’s a great message to this story – perseverance and practice pay off.

 The lessons are great for people like me who missed out on the musical gene (my brother got the lot) and gives guidance to help us all feel more comfortable teaching our children.

 This book really is action-packed, and if the parts mentioned are not enough to keep your little ones amused then trying making your own musical bells.